adityatelange/hugo_enc/README.md

 ## Usage ℹ️

-Wrap the text you want to encrypt with the tag `hugo_encryptor`
+Wrap the text you want to encrypt with the tag `hugo_enc`

 > Note: Some text is required before you actually start the encrypting part, with a tag `<!--more-->` placed in the middle of them.
 Example:**